MystenLabs/ed25519-unsafe-libs/README.md

 Μost of the repositories in our analysis are enlisted in [IANIX :: Things that use Ed25519](https://ianix.com/pub/ed25519-deployment.html).

-Number of impacted libraries: 39
+Number of impacted libraries: 39 <br />
-Number of libraries that fixed the issue after the announcement: 1 *last updated: June 21 2022*
+Number of libraries that fixed the issue after the announcement: 1 <br />
+*last updated: June 21 2022*

 ## What is the issue?